-After When a debtor who cannot pay their debts has their money and property taken over and managed by a trustee who uses it to pay back creditors.
-The debtor is then called a bankrupt., a bankrupt is released from most ‘provable’ debts.
+After bankruptcy, a bankrupt is released from most ‘provable’ debts.
 A bankrupt is not released from any ‘non-provable’ debts.

-The term ‘provable’ means that a The person or organisation to whom a debtor owes a debt. can lodge a proof of Money that is owed by one person or business to another. or a claim to be paid, and then be paid a proportion of the money (if any) raised by the sale of the bankrupt’s property.
+The term ‘provable’ means that a creditor can lodge a proof of debt or a claim to be paid, and then be paid a proportion of the money (if any) raised by the sale of the bankrupt’s property.

 Most debts for which the bankrupt was liable at the date of bankruptcy are provable in bankruptcy.